-The policy sets out the budgeting principles which Bela-Bela Local Municipality will follow in preparing each annual budget.
-The policy aims to give effect to the requirements and stipulations of the Municipal Finance Management Act and Municipal Budget and Reporting Framework in terms of the planning, preparation and approval of the annual and adjustments budgets
+The policy sets out the budgeting principles which Bela-Bela Local Municipality follows when preparing the annual budget.
+The policy aims to give effect to the requirements and stipulations of the Municipal Finance Management Act and Municipal Budget and Reporting Framework in terms of the planning, preparation and approval of the annual and adjustments budgets.
 The policy shall apply to all the relevant parties within the Bela-Bela Local Municipality that are involved throughout the budget process.

-4. BUDGET PRINCIPLES
+4. BUDJECT PRINCIPLES

-The municipality should ensure that revenue projections in the budgets are realistic taking into account actual collection levels.
+The municipality should ensure that revenue projections in the budgets are realistic and also take into account current actual collection levels.
 The expenses may only be incurred in terms of the approved budgets (or adjustment budgets) and within the limits of the amounts appropriated for each vote in the approved budget.

 Bela-Bela local Municipality shall prepare a three year budget (Medium Term Revenue and Expenditure Framework (MTREF) which will be reviewed annually and will be approved by Council.
-The MTREF budget will at all times be within the framework of the Municipal Integrated Development Plan (IDP)
+The MTREF budget will at all times be within the framework of the Municipal Integrated Development Plan (IDP).